 Our current projects focus on memories and archives beyond official historical narratives and gender violence in patriarchal capitalist society.
 We have always stuck to an anti-capitalist agenda and intersectional feminism, and our goal was to create a different form of filmmaking, based on cooperation and an ethical approach.

 On 24 February, Russia started a full-scale invasion of Ukraine.
 Many cities where we used to work have been destroyed by ruscist shelling and air raids.
-Mariupol, Severodonetsk, Lysychansk, Nova Kakhovka, Kherson are all occupied as of August, 3rd.
+Mariupol, Severodonetsk, Lysychansk, Nova Kakhovka are all occupied as of December, 16th.
 Many of us have lost our homes and tools of work.
 Many of us have lost our friends and relatives.
 It is true that the loss of human life is enormous, and thousands of civilian deaths have been confirmed.

 So currently the most important sequence on our timeline is not about movies, but about building a network of solidarity and support for Ukrainians who are suffering from and fighting against Russian imperialist aggression.